1200 42nd Street So.

 North Dakota plays its football home games at the Alerus Center - a 12,283-seat stadium located just minutes from the UND campus in Grand Forks.

-The Alerus features an AstroTurf Magic Carpet playing surface that allows for rapid field conversion, with a playing surface that has no seams.
+The Alerus features an AstroTurf playing surface installed in 2013 that allows for rapid field conversion, with a playing surface that has no seams.
 Locker rooms are adorned in UND colors and are dividable into four 25-locker sections.
 There are also dressing rooms for coaches and officials.
 State-of-the art scoreboards, 15-by-30 Daktronics video replay boards and a BOSE sound system make the stadium one of the most exciting places in the nation to watch Football Championship Subdivision football.

 The Alerus has 18 luxury VIP suites, eight concession stands, two vending stands, 14 ticket windows in three locations and four merchandise stands.
 There are 4,075 parking spaces available.

-More than half-a-million fans have seen the Fighting Sioux post a 57-10 record at the Alerus Center in its 10 seasons of existence.
+More than half-a-million fans have seen the North Dakota football team succeed on its home field at the Alerus Center.
 That mark includes a 10-0 postseason record and a school record 23-game home winning streak from 2002 to 2005.

-In 2004, UND led the nation in Division II total attendance for the second straight year, with 75,110 fans passing through the gates to watch Fighting Sioux football - an average of 9,389 per game.
+In 2004, UND led the nation in Division II total attendance for the second straight year, with 75,110 fans passing through the gates to watch UND football - an average of 9,389 per game.

-In 2008, which was the team's first at the FCS level, fans broke yet another attendance record as the Sioux averaged 10,617 fans for their five home games that season.
+In 2008, which was the team's first at the FCS level, fans broke yet another attendance record as UND averaged 10,617 fans for its five home games that season.

-During the 2001 season, more than 100,000 fans turned out to watch the Sioux play at the Alerus, and UND’s regular season average attendance of 10,517 was a school record.
-The previous school record was 9,150 in 1976, when the Sioux drew an estimated 36,600 for four games at Memorial Stadium.
+During the 2001 season, more than 100,000 fans turned out to watch the team play at the Alerus, and UND’s regular season average attendance of 10,517 was a school record.
+The previous school record was 9,150 in 1976, when North Dakota drew an estimated 36,600 for four games at Memorial Stadium.

 UND’s average attendance was also the third-best figure nationally in NCAA Division II for 2001.